We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 A sequela (or sequelae) is a (are) condition (or conditions) reported as the result of a previous injury - a "late effect" (under ICD-9) or that occurs as a late effect one year or more after the originating event.

-The standard population is used in the calculation of the age-standardised death rates; this is an element of the population (such as age and sex) is "held constant" to control its effect, for example, the European Standard.
+The standard population is used in the calculation of the age-standardised death rates; this is an element of the population (such as age and sex) that is "held constant" to control its effect, for example, the European Standard.

 Refer to the Still-Birth (Definition) Act 1992; a stillbirth is a child born after 24 or more weeks completed gestation who did not show any signs of life at any time after being born.